TechnionTDK/jbs-mekorot-android/README.md

 ### utils
 - **FontUtils** - Used for font functionalities (setting size, setting text font)
 - **PreferencesUtils** - Used in order to store information in the shared preferences.
-- **WholeWordIndexFinder** - Used in order to match keyword in search strings.
+- **WholeWordIndexFinder** - Used in order to match keyword in search strings (used for makor highlighting).
-- **IndexWrapper** - Used to wrap indices in the WholeWorldIndexFinder.
+- **IndexWrapper** - Used to wrap indices in the WholeWorldIndexFinder (used for makor highlighting).

 ### other classes
-- **JBSQueries** - Contains all the queries used in the project.
+- **JBSQueries** - Contains all SPARQL queries used in the project.

 ### assets
 - **fonts** - Contains all the fonts used in the project.
+// explain how to add new fonts, provide link to http://freefonts.co.il/

 ## General application flow
 - When the splash screen is loading, we're executing the _FetchParashotAndPrakimTask_ in order to get the prakim and parashot.